Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Introduction. What determines ?

-The answers to these questions seem not to be much closer now than they were at the time of the HTS discovery.
-The first proposals~\cite{Anderson:87,Varma:87} led to numerous models~\cite{Emery:87,Zhang:88,Monthoux:91,Anderson_Th,Lee:06,Kivelson:15,Spalek:22,Arovas:22} but no clear winner is in sight yet.
-Now it seems strange that the crucial experiment is a numerical one; a method which has never led to a Nobel prize in physics.
-The potential applicability of the high-$T_c$ cuprates is of no doubt, approximately 40 years after their discovery they’re still in the limelight of the physics of condensed matter.
-For every compound the critical temperature $T_c$ depends on doping or the chemical potential.
-Let us recall the well-known parabolic approximation~\cite{Tallon:91,Obertelli:92} \be T_c/T_{c,\,\mathrm{max}}=1-82.6\, (\tilde p-0.16)^2 \ee close to the optimal doping of $\tilde p_\mathrm{opt}=0.16$ holes per Cu ion in the CuO$_2$ plane.
-This maximum is far from the metal-insulator transition and close to this maximum high-$T_c$ cuprates are in a first approximation normal metals, for which electron band theory is well applicable.
+The answers to these questions do not seem to be within reach now than they were at the time of the HTS discovery.
+The first proposals~\cite{Anderson:87,Varma:87} led to numerous models~\cite{Emery:87,Zhang:88,Monthoux:91,Anderson_Th,Lee:06,Kivelson:15,Spalek:22,Arovas:22}, but no clear winner is in sight yet.
+So far, it seems strange that the crucial experiment to solve this problem is rather a numerical one, a method which has never led to a Nobel prize in physics.
+Almost 40 years after their development, High-$T_c$ cuprates are still in the limelight of condensed matter by virtue of their great potential application in many fields.
+For every compound, $T_c$ depends on doping or the chemical potential.
+Let us recall the well-known parabolic approximation obtained by fitting the experimental data of many high-$T_c$ cuprate materials~\cite{Tallon:91,Obertelli:92} \be T_c/T_{c,\,\mathrm{max}}=1-82.6\, (\tilde p-0.16)^2 \ee close to the optimal doping $\tilde p_\mathrm{opt}=0.16$ holes per Cu ion in the CuO$_2$ plane.
+This maximum is far from the metal-insulator transition and close to this maximum high-$T_c$ cuprates are in a first approximation normal metals, for which the electron band theory holds.
 The \textit{ab initio} calculated Fermi surface is in excellent agreement with Angle Resolved Photo Emission Spectroscopy (ARPES) data~\cite{MishonovPenev:11}.
-Moreover, even the BCS spectrum of the normal excited states is observable in some cases.
-Additionally, close to the optimal doping the pseudo gap, if any, is small and has a weak influence on $T_c$ and the thermodynamic properties of the cuprates.
+Moreover, even the BCS spectrum of the normal excited states is observable in the case of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ \cite{MishonovPenev:11,MishIndPen:03}.
+Additionally, close to the optimal doping the pseudo gap, if any, is small and has a weak influence on $T_c$ and the thermodynamic properties of cuprates.